-Northern Kentucky University (the University) is a component unit of the Commonwealth of Kentucky and is included in the general-purpose financial statements of the Commonwealth.
+Northern Kentucky University (the University) is a component unit of the Commonwealth of Kentucky and is included in the generalpurpose financial statements of the Commonwealth.
 The consolidated financial statements of the University include the operations of the Northern Kentucky University Research Foundation; an affiliated non-profit corporation.
 The Northern Kentucky University Foundation, Inc. (the Foundation) is a legally separate, tax-exempt organization supporting the University.
-The Foundation acts primarily as a fund-raising organization to supplement the resources that are available to the University in support of its programs.
-The Foundation's Board of Directors is self-perpetuating and consists of graduates and friends of the University.
+The Foundation acts primarily as a fund-raising organization to supplement the resources that are available to the University.
 Although the University does not control the timing or amount of receipts from the Foundation, the majority of resources the Foundation holds and invests are restricted to the activities of the University by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of, the University, the Foundation is considered a component unit of the University and is discretely presented in the University's financial statements.
 The accompanying financial statements do not include the financial position and result of operation of the Chase College Foundation, Inc. This foundation is a separately incorporated not-for-profit entity organized for the purpose of promoting the educational mission of the University's Salmon P. Chase College of Law.
 Although this entity benefits the University's Salmon P. Chase College of Law, it is governed by an independent Board of Directors and is not controlled by the University.

+b.
 Basis of Presentation